matusondreicka/webukol/README.md

 `java -jar build/libs/webukol-0.0.1-SNAPSHOT.jar`

-Then it is possible to run it http://localhost:8080/ or it is publiclly deployed on https://webukol.herokuapp.com/
+Then the app is running on http://localhost:8080/ The fronted in AngularJS takes data from endpoint http://localhost:8080/players implementented in Java.